andrekubotsu/solid-typescript-ew/README.md

 ## SOLID

+It comes to bring a more flexible software, less fragile, easier to maintain and evolve.

 1. SRP - Single reponsability principle: separate things that CHANGES FOR DIFFERENT REASONS.It is about moving responsabilities to right places!

 2. OCP - Open closed principle: we should be closed for modifications and open for extension.
 Create an abstract class - closing for modifications and opening for extension